 The headset itself is separable, meaning that it can be broken down into sections and still function accordingly.
 You can use the screen itself as a standalone monitor on a small tripod, or a small monitor on the controller itself if need be.

 Another great thing about this headset is the fact that it is also made to work great with racing drones, especially the Eachine Racer which can reach impressive speeds for drone standards, and the FPV headset is able to handle them without any motion or side blur, allowing the pilot to clearly see where he or she is going even at high speeds.
+You can find out more about this drone model in our Eachine 250 Racer review.

 If you like this product you can find and check its price on Amazon.